What is HIV?

 Can HIV Be Prevented?

 HIV prevention is a matter of taking proper precautions.
-Using a condom correctly every time you have sex, not sharing needles or syringes, and wearing latex gloves whenever you come into contact with blood or other secretions will vastly reduce your risk of becoming infected with HIV.
+Using a condom or other barrier correctly every time you have anal, vaginal, or oral sex, not sharing needles or syringes, and wearing latex gloves whenever you come into contact with blood or other secretions will vastly reduce your risk of becoming infected with HIV.
 Although proper precautions should always be taken, regular testing is also essential, so that people know their HIV status and can make informed decisions about their HIV risk

 Although circumcised men have a reduced risk of HIV compared to uncircumcised men, circumcision is only recommended as an intervention for men who live in areas with a high prevalence of HIV and a low prevalence of condom use.
 Circumcision does not eliminate the possibility of men contracting HIV from their male or female sexual partners, it only reduces it.